rmtmckenzie/dart-ffi-libsodium/README.md

 But those are also the most commonly used ones, and I don't plan to change the interface.

 I might do some higher level (object oriented) abstractions over some stuff, but at the moment I don't see the point.
 Libsodium already provides high level functions for most applications.
 But if you think there might be a solid use case, feel free to deploy your package with a higher level api.

+I also try to do proper documentation (only just learned to use dartdoc).
+You can also look at libsodium's documentation for further information: https://libsodium.gitbook.io/doc/